Easter Proposal

 Ilenia Colón Mendoza built her thesis around the art of Puerto Rico and her passion for the subject certainly was evident in this hour long presentation.
 The musician I followed into the presentation turned out to be a musicologist who was quite familiar with the history of Puerto Rican music.
 I am glad this presentation was open to the public.

-Stella Arbelaez invited to go to the UCF Mid Term Critique.
-She was very busy getting her thesis finished, but it was great for me to meet the graduate students and talk art.
+I was invited to go to the UCF Spring Mid Term Critique.
+It was great for me to meet the graduate students and talk art.
 Artist Zoe Nestlie had invited me once before, but at the time I was recovering from a COVID-19 infection.

 Zoe had two paintings on display.
 Both were self portraits.
 In one a clown in white face had red rings around her eyes and a painted on smile while she face reflected sadness.
 An extra triangular canvas sat on top extending the blue clown’s had upward.
 Actual blue pom poms adorned the hat.
 Above the painting was a round canvas painted red representing a balloon.
 One professor advised Zoe to use an actual balloon while another advised against the idea.
 It is up to Zoe to figure out what would work best.
 A second self portrait titled Facade, had heart shapes rose colored glasses.
 On that piece red orange and yellow flowers acted as a physical bouquet.
 Her work is about the psychological impact of emotional abuse within an intimate partner relationship.